-- The iPad/Chromebook keeps engaging our students in countless ways.
-In the fall of 2017, over 1000 iPads/Chromebooks were made available to students for skill building and content creation through tools and apps, as well as diverse learning needs addressed with apps.
+- The iPad/Chromebook keeps engaging our students in countless ways. iPads/Chromebooks are available to students for skill building and content creation through tools and apps, as well as diverse learning needs addressed with apps.

 - District curriculum includes technology components as education focuses on digital age learning skills including collaboration, communication, creativity and critical thinking.

 This is the symbiotic relationship between curriculum, instruction and technology which directly impacts technology purchased and implemented throughout the District.
 Technology is a tool used by students and staff alike to collaborate on global levels; therefore OJRSD must provide and maintain a robust Infrastructure, enable Access and assume the role of ultimate technology broker.
 All of this in the name of Integration, so that we may propel our learning communities (that is everyone) into a digital and global society.

 OJRSD continues to promote Digital Citizenship to all stakeholders.
 We offered multiple tech nights for parents to help them understand the world of digital parenting; a tech leadership forum was held with high school students, and staff training is ongoing.
 This year the Chester County District Attorney in conjunction with our Tech Department held a session for all District athletic coaches.